Chapter 1: Introduction to Templates

 Semantic Errors Only at Instantiation

-The compiler doesn’t performs full semantic or type checking on a template unless it is instantiated.
-If a template function is defined but never used, the compiler generates no code for it.
-It reports no errors in its internal logic.
+The compiler does not perform full semantic or type checking on a template unless it is instantiated.
+If a template function is defined but never used, the compiler generates no code for it and reports no errors in its internal logic.

 #include <iostream>